Port St. Lucie Car Accident Lawyers

 3. Contact the police to make a report.
 This may become relevant later on if you decide to sue the other driver, so intervention by the police will be important.

-4. Be sure to report the accident with your own insurance company, but avoid speaking with the other driver’s insurance company without representation by your lawyer since the insurance company may try to hold statements against you.
+4. Be sure to report the accident with your own insurance company, but avoid speaking with the other driver’s insurance company without representation by Port St. Lucie car accident lawyers since the insurance company may try to hold statements against you.

 5. Consider hiring a lawyer so that you are properly represented.